 Preparing for your appointmentBy Mayo Clinic staff

 You're likely to start by seeing your dentist or a general practitioner.
-However, you may also be referred to an oral surgeon or an otolaryngologist for diagnosis and treatment.
+However, you may also be referred to an oral surgeon or an ear, nose and throat (ENT) specialist for diagnosis and treatment.

 What you can do